MaxxwellW/Adding-Data-Center-Roles-And-Fetaures/README.md

 </p>

 <h1>Adding Data Center Roles Add Features</h1>
-This tutorial will outline the steps to take in order to add a Data Center Role and Feature <br />
+This tutorial will outline the steps to take in order to add a Data Center Role and Feature as a Server Admin <br />

 <h2>Environments and Technologies Used</h2>